libero/walking-skeleton/events/schema.md

 - `name`: `[a-z\-]+`
 - `identifier`: `.+` (possibly URL-friendly)

+This identifier may or may not correspond to a REST resource accessible through the API of the originating service.

 ### `type`

 Describes what the event is about so that they can be grouped or recognized.
 It follows the `[a-z\-\.]+` regular expression, with `.` separating hierarchical levels and `-` separating words in a single level (if there are multiple words).